-HOW TO VIDEO : https://youtu.be/Ck3boHoZJ2M This delicious traditional Christmas pudding is sufficient to fill a large 2lb pudding basin or 2 x 1lb.
-I bought small foil pudding containers with lids and there is sufficient for three !
-I like to give them as presents.
+HOW TO VIDEO : https://youtu.be/Ck3boHoZJ2M This delicious traditional Christmas pudding is sufficient to fill a large 2lb pudding basin, 2 x 1lb or 9 single serve puddings steamed in small pudding tins (150ml) or ramekin dishes.
+They make good presents!
 Once cooked it will keep for a very long time – in fact if you make two you can have one this Christmas and one next Christmas !
-I have added a bit of a twist this year and included glace Morello cherries and cardamom seeds which provide some extra fruity flavour.
-As we know it is a firm tradition that on Stir up Sunday we make the pudding.
+I have added a bit of a twist and included glace Morello cherries and cardamom seeds which provide some extra fruity flavour.
+As we know it is a firm tradition that on Stir up Sunday (the last Sunday before Advent) we make the pudding.
 Each family member gives the pudding a stir, closes their eyes and makes a wish.
 I hope that for everyone who makes this pudding their wish comes true.

 Start the morning before and mix all dry ingredients together in a very large mixing bowl.
 Then add all the fruits.
 The apple I didn’t peel but washed then grated straight into the bowl until I got down to the core.
 Discard the core.